 Patient Examples

 ‘A patient of mine had been admitted to hospital a couple of times and recently discharged, and I felt she had an underlying and deep-seated infection.
 The patient hadn’t been scanned whilst in hospital, and I felt that a scan without an admission would support my management of her.
 I called the Acute Frailty line via Consultant Connect, and the consultant geriatrician arranged the scan for the patient as an outpatient without her needing to attend any appointments beforehand.
 I would have had to admit her if I hadn’t had access to the Acute Frailty line.
-As a result, this allowed the patient to stay home and avoid an unnecessary admission, improving her care journey.
+As a result, this allowed the patient to stay home and avoid an unnecessary admission, improving her care journey and ensuring she got the care she needed fast.

 ‘I had a separate patient with a recurrent high potassium level for no obvious reason, and I needed to speak with a specialist peer.
 The patient didn’t require a visit to hospital, but I needed an answer on managing them within the community.
 After speaking with a colleague via the Acute Frailty line, they provided advice for patient management that I hadn’t considered, ultimately allowing the patient to remain at home.
 So using this service gives you access to specialist knowledge within the Acute Frailty Clinic and SDEC, as well as the investigations they offer.’